-Neste explores the use of waste plastic as a raw material for fuels, chemicals and new plastics.
-Neste has started a development project targeting to use liquefied waste plastic as a raw material for its fossil refinery.
+Neste explores the use of waste plastic as a raw material for new plastics.
+Neste has started a development project targeting to use liquefied waste plastic as a raw material in its fossil refinery.

-The aim is to proceed to an industrial scale trial during 2019.
-By 2030, Neste targets to process more than one million tons of plastic waste annually by 2030.
+The aim is to proceed to an industrial scale trial in the upcoming months.
+By 2030, Neste targets to develop chemical recycling capacity to process more than one million tons of plastic waste annually by 2030.

-Neste is already the world's largest producer of renewable diesel from waste and residues and now it’s target is to be a leader also in low-carbon refining and support circular economy by providing innovative solutions based on waste plastic.
+Neste is already the world's largest producer of renewable diesel from waste and residues.
+Now our target is to become a solutions provider in chemical recycling and a global leader and preferred partner as a provider of sustainable renewable and circular solutions for

 With a strong legacy in raw material and pretreatment research, Neste is in a unique position to introduce waste plastics as a new raw material in its fossil refinery.
 At the same time, Neste can provide solutions to support global plastic waste reduction.